linusschlepp/Assignment_KASD/README.md

-# Final Assigment in Advanced Fullstack Development of Linus Schlepp
+# Final Assignment in Advanced Fullstack Development of Linus Schlepp

 * Check it out in [this](https://github.com/linusschlepp/Assignment_KASD) GitHub repository. <br>